williamtyn/rock-paper-scissors/README.md

 <h2 id="user-story">User Story</h2>
 As a user and player on the website i want to be able to have fun playing a challenge game with elements of chance.
-End user goal: Have a chance to win agains the computer with maximum attempts.
+<br>**End user goal:** Have a chance to win agains the computer with maximum attempts.
-End user goal: Provide a challenging game with increasing levels of difficulty to entertain online users.
+<br>**End site owner goals:** Provide a challenging game with increasing levels of difficulty to entertain online users.
 <br />

 <h2 id="testing">Testing</h2>